RevivalPMMP/PureEntitiesX/CONTRIBUTING.md

 Issue Reporting Guidelines can be found here: https://github.com/RevivalPMMP/PureEntitiesX/wiki/Issue-Reporting-Guidelines

-Any malicious material submitted that could be used to harm servers will be ppromptly rejected.
+Any malicious material submitted that could be used to harm servers will be promptly rejected.